 - Giving a prize to the manager who signs up the most team members

 - Using the employee directory app to post team milestones, awards, or achievements

 - Developing an in-app scavenger hunt to get people familiar with the capabilities

-Don’t forget to make the results visible by announcing the winning team members in a post on the employee app, sharing any applicable photos or visual content, and tagging the winners in the post to notify them.
+Don’t forget to make the results visible by announcing the winning team members in a post on the employee app, sharing any applicable photos or visual content, and tagging the winners in the post to with push notifications.

 9. Maintain Momentum: Consistent Leadership Use Of Your Employee App

 Aim for engagement from all levels within your company.

 How leadership adopts and continues to use the employee app is critical.
 Champions are an important piece of the puzzle, but so are managers.
 If managers actively demonstrate their participation, employees will follow suit.

 Because leadership has a high-level view of what’s going on at the company, an employee app is a great way to keep employees informed.